 Work in progress:

-- “The effects of territorial reforms on political disaffection,” with Sven Hegewald [Presented at the ECPR General Conference 2022, the APSA Annual Meeting 2022, the DPSA Conference 2022, the SVPW Annual Conference 2023, the MPSA Annual Conference 2023, and the EPSA Annual Conference 2023] [.pdf]
+- “Jurisdictional consolidation and satisfaction with democracy: An individual-level panel analysis,” with Sven Hegewald [Presented at the ECPR General Conference 2022, the APSA Annual Meeting 2022, the DPSA Conference 2022, the SVPW Annual Conference 2023, the MPSA Annual Conference 2023, and the EPSA Annual Conference 2023] [revise & resubmit]

-- “Latent political engagement: Insights from new measures for local democracy,” WWZ Working Paper No. 2025/03, with Tobias Schib and Alois Stutzer [.pdf]
+- “Latent political engagement: Insights from new measures for local democracy,” WWZ Working Paper No. 2025/03, with Tobias Schib and Alois Stutzer [Preprint] [under review]

 - “Are municipal mergers an antidote to recruitment problems for local political office?
-[Presented at the SVPW Annual Conference 2024] [Preprint] [.pdf]
+[Presented at the SVPW Annual Conference 2024] [Preprint] [under review]